 Stoops Awarded Contract Extension

-The new agreement extends the term from Dec.
-31, 2017 to June 30, 2019, giving the coach five years remaining on his contract.
+The new agreement extends the term from June 30, 2019, to June 30, 2020.
+It gives the coach five seasons remaining on his contract following the current campaign.

-When Stoops took over the program in December 2012, UK’s recruiting class was ranked in the 60s by the national evaluation services.
-But, in the next two months, Stoops and staff were able to secure 14 additional commitments, moving the needle for the 2013 signing class as high as No. 29 nationally.
+The future is bright for continued progress, given the recruiting success of Stoops and staff.
+When Stoops took over the program in December 2012, UK's recruiting class was ranked in the 60s by the national evaluation services.
+But, in the next two months, the coaches were able to secure 14 additional commitments, moving the needle for the 2013 signing class as high as No. 29 nationally.

 With a full year to recruit the 2014 signing group, the Kentucky coaches landed a consensus national top-25 class, including a No. 17 ranking by Rivals.com, UK's highest-rated class in the Internet era of recruiting evaluation.

-Additional momentum has been generated with UK’s football facilities.
-A $110 million renovation of Commonwealth Stadium has begun and is slated for completion for the 2015 season and a $45 million football complex has been approved and is going through the design stages.
+Additional momentum has been generated with UK's football facilities.
+A $120 million renovation of Commonwealth Stadium has begun and is slated for completion for the 2015 season and a $45 million football complex has been approved and construction will begin in January.